Guidelines for Preparing an Honors Thesis Research Proposal and Fellowship Application

 Letter of Support

-A letter of support from your Advisor or Advisor of Contact must be included.
+A letter of support from your Honors Thesis Mentor must be included.

 In addition to discussing the shared background of the advisor and student, and the student's academic prowess, the letter should also address appropriateness of the budget request, and the tangible support the advisor can provide including space, supplies, equipment, and access to contacts necessary for the completion of the research.